U.S. automakers say Fed should not fear currency rules in trade pacts

 Yellen warned Congress last week against a bid to crack down on currency cheats and said adding currency rules to trade deals could hobble monetary policy.

-But the American Automotive Policy Council, which represents Ford Motor Co (F.N), General Motors Co (GM.N) and Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N), said the test it suggested for the Trans-Pacific Partnership, a trade pact that includes Japan, would not affect monetary policy.
+But the American Automotive Policy Council, which represents Ford Motor Co, General Motors Co and Fiat Chrysler Automobiles , said the test it suggested for the Trans-Pacific Partnership, a trade pact that includes Japan, would not affect monetary policy.

 "Experts agree that the proposal outlined would in no way impede the Federal Reserve from freely implementing flexible domestic monetary policies," Council President Matt Blunt wrote in a letter to Yellen dated March 2.